fluxcd/flagger/docs/gitbook/dev/upgrade-guide.md

 `istio_request_duration_seconds_bucket` has been removed and replaced with `istio_request_duration_milliseconds_bucket` and this breaks the `request-duration` metric check.

-You can create a metric template using the new duration metric like this:
+If are using **Istio 1.4**, you can create a metric template using the old duration metric like this:

 ```yaml
 apiVersion: flagger.app/v1beta1